munir-v/Calendar-Obfuscator/README.md

 The script copies all events from your iCloud calendar from the present to a future date to your Google Calendar, deleting all events before the present.
 The script also obfuscates the event titles and descriptions.

+You can run the script manually or set up a cron job to run it automatically at a set interval.

 ### Google Calendar API Setup
 Create a Google Cloud Platform project and enable the Google Calendar API.
 Create a service account and download the JSON key file:
 - Open the (Google Cloud Console)[https://console.cloud.google.com/]: